"""

 [docs]

-def univariable_poisson_standard_normal(counts:List[int], alpha:float=0.05,
+def univariable_poisson_standard_normal(counts:list[int], alpha:float=0.05,

 ) -> IntervalResults:

-Calculates Poisson confidence intervals based on the standard normal
+Compute Poisson confidence intervals based on the standard normal

 approximation to the Poisson distribution.